… …

 AboutVictoria

 You can find Victoria crocheting, quilting, and creating recipes.
-She has worked in restaurants for many years.
-Her many crochet patterns and quilt patterns are enjoyed by many.
+She has cooked in restaurants for over 20 years, including many larger parties.
 In her professional career, she has worked in management in a wide variety of businesses including higher education as a dean of a division.
 All the while attending college part-time to achieve her doctorate in higher education with an emphasis in e-learning.

 Leave a Reply